LilMuh/StudentSystem/README.md

 # StudentSystem
-This is the module to control(add/delete) student into department database.
+This is the module to adjust student information into department database.
 #### Existing feature:
 1. Manipulate System
   - Add student